Building an Umbraco Heartcore project from scratch

 |BlogDescription||Textarea Data Type|

 We should now have the three following Document Types in our Document Types tree:

 Setting permissions on Document Types

-The final thing we need to do before we start creating content, is check that our Document Types have the correct permissions.
+The final thing we need to do before we start creating content is to check that our Document Types have the correct permissions.

 - Select the Home Page Document Type in the tree.

 - Navigate to the Permissions tab in the top-right corner.

 - We will want to allow that Home Page Document Type can be used to create content at root level, so make sure the Allow as root is checked.